Thank you for your 2020 Community Service Awards nominations!

-It’s time to nominate those inspiring individuals, organizations and businesses that make a positive difference in our community.
-From subtle acts of kindness to major community efforts, all help to enhance community wellbeing and deserve to be recognized.
+It’s time to recognize those inspiring individuals, organizations and businesses that make a positive difference in our community.
+From subtle acts of kindness to major community efforts, all help to enhance community wellbeing.

 “The Annual Community Service Awards program is a wonderful opportunity for us to show our appreciation for our local heroes who have gone above and beyond to help others,” says Mayor Bill Dingwall. ”Throughout the pandemic we have witnessed our community step-up to support and help each other through amazing acts of kindness, compassion, courage and commitment.”